Face the Music

 Participants deepen their knowledge of American musical history alongside new friends and collaborators.
 This class provides tools to create a more just and compassionate society, and resources to help you continue the work.

 The Face the Music cohort will be a limited group of 8-10 participants, meeting weekly for discussion sessions via Zoom video conference for 8 consecutive weeks.

 90-minutes per session (8 total sessions)

-Payment options for tRp programs are usually Sliding Scale, pay-what-you-can—no questions asked.
+Pricing options for tRp programs are sliding scale: pay-what-you-can—no questions asked.

-Our recommended price range for this program is listed above, but cost should not hinder your participation. tRp is committed to ensuring our programs for all who wish to engage.
+Our recommended price range for this program is listed above, but cost should not hinder your participation. tRp is committed to ensuring our programs are accessible for all who wish to engage.